Struggling to understand why your business loan was rejected? Read on for several possible explanations and how to overcome them.

 1. Your Credit Score Is Too Low

-Low credit score is one of the most common reasons why business loans get rejected.
+A low credit score is one of the most common reasons why a business loan gets rejected.

 Your credit score plays a significant role in determining your eligibility for a loan.
 Even if your business has been around for a while, a personal credit score that’s lower than the lender’s required minimum will lead to a loan application rejection.

 Of course, your business credit score is also heavily considered.
 Many small business owners don’t know that their businesses have their own credit scores.
-However, poor business credit, even with decent personal credit, will lead to your loan application getting denied.
+However, poor business credit, even with decent personal credit, will get your loan denied.

 2. Your Credit Utilization Is Too High

 Credit utilization is how much debt you have divided by your total available credit.
 Typically, lenders want to see credit utilization below 30%.
-If you’re using the majority of your available credit, you’ll be considered a higher risk and lenders will believe that you won’t be able to pay back your loan and your business loan is more likely to be rejected.
+If you’re using the majority of your available credit, you’ll be considered a higher risk, and lenders will believe that you won’t be able to pay back your loan and your business loan is more likely to be rejected.

 3. You Have Insufficient Cash Flow